 One comes from the individual needs of men, and the other comes from a universal and global vision of humanity.

 The first concept was born with man and developed with him through an ever greater awareness of his own needs, which have progressed from elementary ones (such as food) to more complex ones(such as entertainment).

+This concept, though undergoing a slow and gradual evolution, has, however, remained hinged in a well-defined limit that has been, up until today, that of an egocentric relationship between individual rights and public law.
 The advent of the post-industrial era, characterized by the globalization process and by environmental emergencies, has produced a series of concrete needs that are increasingly affecting the relationships between responsibility, individual rights and public law.

 To give an example which can be readily understood, it is enough to remember that today every single productive activity weighs upon the world’s energy balance, with direct repercussions on the questions of the Kyoto protocol.

 This protocol tends to implement a criterion of global self-management for the emission of carbon dioxide and gases responsible for the greenhouse effect in order to reach, in the long term, a balance in which the composition of the Earth’s atmosphere does not change its native composition.